The Cooper-Clayton program helps participants quit smoking with education, peer support and nicotine replacement therapy.

 A nationwide initiative of the federal government known as the Medical Reserve Corps recruits medical professionals, including physicians, nurses, paramedics and mental health professionals, as well as citizens with non-medical backgrounds, to volunteer in their community during emergency situations that require a widespread medical or public health response.

-To learn more about the role of the Northern Kentucky Medical Reserve Corps and the volunteer role you may be able to perform in the event of a public health emergency, the following orientation session will be held:
+To learn more about the role of the Northern Kentucky Medical Reserve Corps and the volunteer role you may be able to perform in the event of a public health emergency, the following orientation sessions will be held:

 Volunteering is a rewarding experience that offers a sense of purpose, a benefit to the community and an opportunity to meet new people.
 As a volunteer, you will be able to work directly with public health, emergency management and other agencies to help meet the needs of the community in a disaster or emergency event.